nirajumaretiya/tinygpu/README.md

 A minimal GPU implementation in Verilog optimized for learning how GPUs work from the ground up.

-Built with fewer than 15 files of fully documented Verilog code, complete architecture & ISA documentation, working matrix addition/multiplication kernels, and full support for kernel simulation & execution traces.
+Built with fewer than 15 fully documented Verilog files, tiny-gpu includes complete documentation on its architecture and ISA, working kernels for matrix addition and multiplication, and full support for kernel simulation with detailed execution traces.

 ## Table of Contents